 Michael J. Sotak, Principal of Speaking for Business, is both a communication educator and a practical communications professional.
 His qualifications combine a strong educational background in effective communication theory with a proven track record of communicating key messages credibly and persuasively in business.
 His background includes the following:

 - An undergraduate minor and master’s degree in Speech Communication

-- Seventeen years teaching persuasive public speaking and communication skills to hundreds of college and high school students
+- 18 years teaching persuasive public speaking and communication skills to hundreds of college and high school students

 - Intercollegiate debate team experience and 8 years coaching successful high school debate teams.
 Teams consistently advanced to Illinois state final debate tournament, including a tie for fifth place in the state.

 - Experience teaching presentation skills to sales force

 - Experience serving as primary company public speaker for several former employers